openconfig/featureprofiles/feature/system/management_vrf/README.md

 *   All DUT OOB interfaces are L3 with IPv6 addresses connected to lab infrastructure.
 *   Two DUT ports (say **port-11** and **port-12**) are L3 with IPv6 addresses connected to lab infrastructure.
 *   The DUT can be managed at an IPv6 address hosted by a loopback interface, and **via port-11, port-12 or OBB ports**.
 The loopback interface should host only one IPv6 address. (so that later the test can extract that IPv6 address and move it to another specified loopback interface in a management VRF).
-*   DUT port-1 and port-2 (L3, no vlan) are with IPv6 addresses and are connected to ATE port-1 and port-2, so that the test can exercise/validate some routing protocols (e.g. BGP) without touching LDA (lab device aggregation, a switch to aggregate connections to different DUT) which is part of the lab env infrastructure.
+*   DUT port-1 and port-2 (L3, no vlan) are with IPv6 addresses and are connected to ATE port-1 and port-2, so that the test can exercise/validate some routing protocols (e.g. BGP) without touching lab env infrastructure.
-*   Username used by the test can only be authenticated via TACACS.
+*   Username used by the test can only be authenticated via TACACS of the lab infra.
 *   If the DUT has multiple CONTROLLER CARD, one single OOB IP should be assigned.

 ## Test input args